cstrassburg/cmsxj19e-hacks/README.md

 Don't upgrade the camera to firmware 3.5.8_0166 !!!

-On firmware 3.5.8_0166 Imilab changes the key and the bootloader, so you can not easy downgrade and this scripts are not working.
+On firmware 3.5.8_0166 Imilab changes the public key and the bootloader, so you can not easy downgrade and this scripts are not working.

+If you can get a telnet connection to the camera, great, you can do anything with that.Downgrade, patch RootFS, change DATA partition, backup the firmware...
+How, you can find out here

+If your camera does not open a telnet port, there are other ways to change it initially.
+I have meanwhile worked out several ways, which you can find here.
+One is to use the SPI programmer CH341a, the second is to use the serial console and a TTL adapter.
+Both require disassembling the camera.
+I am still working on a way without having to open the camera.
+If you have an idea, let me know.

+These ways described here work not only for the Xiaomi imilab A1 but probably for all Xiaomi Imilab cameras as they are very similar.
+I can't test it though, as I don't have them.

 If your cam is on this firmware look into "modifying firmware > 3.5.8_0165"